nickbauman/push-tool-research/async_golang/README.md

     ./main client localhost:8080 10000000

-Which will go after a server running on your local 8080 for 10000000, reporting the benchmarks using STDOUT.
+Which will go after a server running on your local 8080 for 10000000 iterations, reporting the benchmarks using STDOUT.